Skip to content

 Let’s sum up how to cold call in B2B sales:

-3. Use mobile numbers.
+• Use direct dial mobile numbers.
 They make it easy to reach people working in a hybrid environment.

-4. Conduct your primary research on your prospects.
+• Conduct primary research on your prospects.
 Use the insights you gain to make your cold calls even more successful.

-6. Devising effective strategies to deal with gatekeepers.
-It is an important first step for any sales rep as more than half of cold calls are answered by some sort of gatekeeper.
+• Devise effective strategies for dealing with gatekeepers.
+It’s an important first step for any sales rep, as more than half of cold calls are answered by some sort of gatekeeper.

-8. Write down a cold call script that works for you.
+• Write down a cold call script that works for you.
 But don’t stick to it rigidly.
-Follow a set structure but within that, give yourself room to be flexible.
+Follow a set structure, but give yourself room to be flexible within it.

-11. Be scientific about your cold calls.
-Log your results, analyze the data and learn from any patterns that emerge.
+• Be scientific about your cold calls.
+Log your results, analyse the data and learn from any emerging patterns.